agile-ts/documentation/docs/Interfaces.md

 #### `notExisting`

-Should be set to `true`, if also not existing Instances should be returned, like `placeholder` Instances.
+If also official not existing Instances can be found, like `placeholder` Instances.
 ```ts {2,5}
 // Returns placeholder Group
 MY_COLLECTION.hasGroup('myPlaceholderGroup', {notExisting: true});